spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 ```

 The `Filter` is defined with an `@Order` so that it is definitely applied *before* the main Spring Security filter.
 With that change to the resource server, we should be able to re-launch it and get our greeting in the UI.

+> Note: blithely using `Access-Control-Allow-Origin=*` is quick and dirty, and it works, but it is not not secure and is not in any way recommended.

 ## Securing the Resource Server